Johnw7789/Elektra-Auto-Checkout/README.md

 Amazon is the first of many sites to come.
 Expect weekly additions, though some sites may only receive login and monitor modules and not full fledged checkout.

+## Note
+This project is not intended for resellers.
+This is a project for educational purposes / experimentation / to help others get an item which they may need.

 ## Installation
 ##### Requires Go 1.7
 ``go get github.com/ffeathers/Elektra-Auto-Checkout``